Volunteer in Bali - Lovina

 Construction and Renovation

 The Construction and Renovation project consists of a variety of construction and renovation based initiatives within local communities around Lovina.
 Volunteers work with a local coordinator, who provides guidance and training and other volunteers.
 Volunteers should come ready to work hard, as you will be laying brick, doing carpentry, painting, laying tiles, and landscaping/gardening.
 Volunteers are not required to have experience with construction work, but a reasonable level of fitness and strong dedication to the work at hand will go a long way in ensuring you get the most out of your volunteer project.
-Please note, this project has a minimum duration of 2 weeks and incurs a surcharge of US$50 per week for supervision, materials and the logistics involved in this project.
+Please note, this project incurs a surcharge of US$50 per week for supervision, materials and the logistics involved in this project.
 This amount has been included in the Program Fee quoted to you by IVHQ when you applied for this project.

 Bali is well known for its astonishing beauty and greenery.
 However, with rapid development and the rise in tourism, it is evident in certain areas the detrimental impact this has had on the local environment.
 Plastic water bottles and plastic food wrappers are of great concern and you will often see people simply throwing these on the ground, as food in Bali was traditionally wrapped in biodegradable banana leaves.
 The relationship between humans and the environment is an important part of Balinese culture and the aim of this project is to instil environmental education in the children at a young age, imparting your message in a fun and dynamic manner.
 There is a need for volunteers with a strong initiative on this program as volunteers are expected to arrive with their own ideas of what they wish to focus on.
 The emphasis is on “hands on” techniques – getting the children out and about in nature and working together.
 Campaigns can include cleaning up the local school, village and beach, or educating children about recycling however, volunteers are certainly not restricted to these and are encouraged to be creative.
 Volunteers spend two hours each morning planning their campaign and visiting a variety of schools around Lovina in the afternoon.
 Please note that many of the schools in which volunteers work are under resourced and while basic materials can be provided, volunteers will need to bring any specialized resources they may need.
 Volunteers who do not actively plan a campaign will spend the majority of their time teaching English.